KevinCarr42/Billboard-100-Audio-Feature-Analytics/README.md

 ### Link to larger files used in this project:
 https://drive.google.com/drive/folders/10wpORzZURV11VAUPKmCDDKxHFCvwjloR

-Note: must use be a member of Toronto Metropolitan University group account to access this folder
+Note: You must use be a member of the Toronto Metropolitan University group account to access this folder

 ### Repository Outline